1st Grade

 SCIENCE

-In first grade, students discover the differences between living and non-living things.
-The year is divided into three units: weather (seasons, types of weather, severe weather safety), properties of matter (solids, liquids, gases, properties of water, and magnets), and the year concludes with a focus on an animal’s life (life cycles, food chains, animal habitats).
-Lessons are supplemented with many hands-on activities, journals, and experiments!
+In first grade, through the FOSS program, students discover the differences between living and non-living things, sound & light, and the atmosphere.
+The year is divided into three units: air & weather (seasons, types of weather, severe weather safety), sound and light (observe sound and light as well as manipulate sound and light), and the year concludes with a focus on plants and animals (life cycles, food chains, animal habitats).

 MATH

-In first grade, the main focus is on addition and subtraction up to 20.
-Some time is spent on measurement, geometry, and problem-solving.
-Students also learn to count money and tell time to the hour and the half hour.
-The students study the concepts of sorting, patterns, whole numbers, fractions, addition, subtraction, fact families, vertical and horizontal problems, collecting data, sharing, counting by 2s, 5s, and 10s, problem-solving strategies, graphs, charts, number lines, money, and measurement.
+In first grade, through Progress in Math, the main focus is on addition and subtraction up to 20.
+Some time is spent on measurement, geometry, and problem solving.
+Students also learn to count money and tell time to the hour and half hour.
+The students study the concepts of sorting, patterns, whole numbers, fractions, addition, subtraction, fact families, vertical and horizontal problems, collecting data, sharing, counting by 2’s, 5’s, and 10’s, problem solving strategies, graphs, charts, number lines, money, and measurement.

 Textbooks